Personal experience: five stages through which most immigrants to the USA pass

 All this mood did not add.
 The study began, and I am complex about the language.
 Almost all of my classmates were Americans, for whom English was native, when I could go into a single article for several hours and stay in the library until evening, doing tasks.
 The eternal sun and seafood by that time were fed up and terribly wanted to fall and herring under a fur coat, not to mention beeshe (the use of horse meat in the US is prohibited).
 Also at this stage I wanted to communicate with any Russian-speaking people who met on the way, regardless of who they are, just to feel their native in a foreign land.

 After awareness of all the problems in the previous stage, there is a feeling of anger and irritation, directed outward.
 It seemed to me that I could not do anything as it should.
 Even with good English I had discomfort when communicating.
 It was terribly annoying that there were a lot of friends in Kazakhstan, and I could choose who I like, and here I had to communicate with those who are, on bezrybe, as they say ...
 The most strange thing for me was not to celebrate the New Year and March 8.
-The fact is that Christmas is celebrated here, and March 8 is not a holiday at all.
+The fact is that Christmas is celebrated here, but March 8 is not a holiday at all.
 All this drove into a terrible depression, and there was a desire to return home.

 Now I understand that it was just a homesick and family, and everything that didn’t coincide with that was annoying.

 Having managed to overcome the previous two stages, I moved on to the stage of neutrality.
-At this stage, I was able to calmly read a finance textbook without thinking about a transfer, make an appointment with any doctor I need, pay all bills, go wherever I need to without looking at the navigator, and especially - make almost all purchases online, without spending time in 3 different stores.
+At this stage, I was able to calmly read a finance textbook without thinking about a transfer, make an appointment with any doctor I need, pay all bills, go wherever I need to without looking at the navigator, and especially - do almost all purchases online, without spending time in 3 different stores.

 I signed up for sailing and enjoyed it a lot.
 In addition to just acquaintances, there were several friends with whom I was really interested.
 I was especially pleased that I knew where to get a good herring for salad, in which pizzeria to take ready dough for baursaks, and how to cook a delicious besh without horse meat.
 At the same time, I was very fond of the previously unknown Mexican guacamole, Japanese sashimi with yuzo sauce and Brazilian kashini.